reserve-protocol/protocol/docs/collateral.md

 2. _Trading_ (not discussed here)
    `contracts/plugins/trading`

 In our inheritance tree, Collateral is a subtype of Asset (i.e. `ICollateral is IAsset`).
 An Asset describes how to interact with and price an ERC20 token.
-An instance of the Reserve Protocol can use an ERC20 token if and only if its `AssetRegistry` contains an asset modelling that token.
+An instance of the Reserve Protocol can use an ERC20 token if and only if its `AssetRegistry` contains an asset modeling that token.
 An Asset provides the Reserve Protocol with information about the token:

 - How to get its price
 - A maximum volume per trade